Ali-Hill/minimal-escrow/README.md

 - https://engineering.iog.io/2022-09-28-introduce-q-d/

 This will allow you to expand on those unit tests to write more adversarial ones, and also to expand on the contract model to use QuickCheck-dynamic for Property-based testing.

+If you want, you can start from scratch and write your own test suite or contract model without using the provided ones.

 ## Current Build Instructions